 Using the issues of teaching and learning of mathematics and science, students will study theories of learning and theories of student development to address the construction of curricula that is student and learning centered.

-EDDL 930: Qualitative Analysis of Race, Class, and Gender in Society and Education (3 units)
+EDDL 930: Qualitative Analysis for Education Theory, Practice, and Transformative Leadership (3 units)

 EDDL 931: Quantitative Analysis of Structural Inequality in Education (3 units)

 Reviews research on issues of structural inequality and education from contemporary and historical perspectives; emphasizes evidence-based data analysis, specifically quantitative analysis of data on equity and achievement gap in education; addresses quantitative methods, descriptive analysis, measurement issues, and research ethics.